-Jane Schlicht focuses her practice in complex business and intellectual property litigation and contracts that are related to these areas.
+Jane Schlicht focuses her practice on complex business and intellectual property litigation and contracts related to these areas.
 She has substantial experience in the litigation of disputes at both the state and federal levels throughout the country.
-Ms. Schlicht counsels and advises her clients on matters involving patents, trademarks and copyright infringement, as well as disputes involving restrictive covenants and trade secrets.
-She also handles trademark and copyright registrations and Trademark Trial & Appeal Board (TTAB) proceedings, and counsels her clients in business contracts and transactions.
-Additionally, Ms. Schlicht assists clients in drafting website development contracts, including agreements for websites that must comply with the Payment Card Industry Data Security Standards (PCI DSS).
+Jane counsels and advises her clients on matters involving patents, trademarks, and copyright infringement, as well as disputes involving restrictive covenants and trade secrets.
+She also handles trademark and copyright registrations and Trademark Trial & Appeal Board (TTAB) proceedings and counsels her clients in business contracts and transactions, including Intellectual property assignments and licenses.

-From 2000 to 2006, Ms. Schlicht was a member and Chair of the Special Preliminary Review Panel of the Wisconsin Office of Lawyer Regulation, having been appointed by Chief Justice Shirley Abrahamson.
+Appointed by Chief Justice Shirley Abrahamson, Jane has been integral in shaping lawyer ethics regulation in Wisconsin as a member and chair of the Special Preliminary Review Panel of the Wisconsin Office of Lawyer Regulation (2000-2006).
 She was also appointed to the Advisory Committee to study cost and delay in the Wisconsin federal court system by then-Chief Judge Robert W. Warren.

 - Master in the Thomas E. Fairchild Inns of Court